What Is Bounce Rate? Your Analytics Tool Is Probably Measuring It Wrong

 Your bounce rate is calculated from

-This is why privacy-friendly analytics tools that work without cookies and don't require consent banners give you a fundamentally more accurate picture of your bounce rate.
-Not because the calculation is different, but because it's based on 100% of your traffic instead of 25-40%.
+This is why privacy-friendly analytics tools that work without cookies, and ask for no consent banner, give you a truer read on your bounce rate.
+The math isn't smarter.
+It's just counting all of your traffic instead of a fraction of it.

 How Clickport measures bounce differently

-Most analytics tools treat bounce as a binary question.
-GA4 asks: "Did the session last 10 seconds?"
-Yes or no. That's it.
+Most tools treat a bounce as a yes-or-no question.
+GA4 asks one thing: did the session last 10 seconds?
+Yes or no, done.

-Clickport uses a four-criteria test.
-A session is only a bounce if all of these are true:
+Clickport asks four things instead.
+A session is a bounce only when all of these are true:

 1. Single pageview.
-The visitor didn't navigate to any other page.
+The visitor never moved to another page.

 2. No outbound clicks.
-They didn't click any external links.
+They didn't click any external link.

 3. Less than 25% scroll depth.
 They barely looked at the content.

 4. Less than 15 seconds on page.
-Active time, measured with the Page Visibility API (background tabs don't count).
+Active time, measured with the Page Visibility API, so a tab left open in the background doesn't count.

-If any one of those criteria is not met, it's not a bounce.
-A visitor who reads for 8 seconds but scrolls to 60%?
+Miss any one of those and it's not a bounce.
+Read for 8 seconds but scroll to 60%?
 Not a bounce.
-A visitor who spends 20 seconds on the page but only sees the top?
+Sit on the page for 20 seconds and never scroll?
 Not a bounce.
-A visitor who clicks an outbound affiliate link after 5 seconds?
-Not a bounce either.
+Click an outbound affiliate link after 5 seconds?
+Not a bounce.
+The single visitor GA4 would have written off shows up here as what they were: someone who did something.

-And because Clickport works without cookies, there's no consent banner, no sampling bias, and no invisible visitors.
-Your bounce rate is calculated from 100% of your traffic.
+And because Clickport runs without cookies, there's no consent banner, no tilted sample, and no visitors hiding from the count.
+Your bounce rate comes from all of your traffic.

 Clickport's bounce decision: all four must be true